 - Hand Sewing Needles - Buy an assorted packet of sharps.

-- Marking Tools -The best is a chalk pen or tailor's chalk.
+- Marking Tools -The best is a chalk pen or a tailor's chalk.

 Sewing Basics for the Machine